dvbtrung2302/pickbazar-python/README.md

-## BOOK STORE ONLINE WITH MERN STACK
+## BOOK STORE ONLINE WITH REACTJS AND DJANGO

 In the project directory, you can run: